Harvard Pre-College Program CSCI S-14600, Session I

 Attempt MapReduce exercise.
 Begin Game of Fifteen exercises.
 You may choose how far along you wish to complete the Game of Fifteen exercises, but keep in mind: the more of these you do now, the more time you will have to polish your Game of Fifteen iOS app next week!

-4 July, 2016: Independence Day holiday
+file so it can be discovered by the Playground.4 July, 2016: Independence Day holiday

 Swift classes, enums, and structs. iOS, continued, and the application lifecycle, multi-threaded applications.
 Programmatic creation of UI elements.